VideojogosLusofona/color-shape-links-ai-competition/README.md

 ### The class that implements `IThinker`

-This class is where is AI should be implemented.
+This class is where the AI should be implemented.
 The [`IThinker`] interface defines the `Think()` method, which accepts the [game board][`Board`] and a [cancellation token][`CancellationToken`], returning a [`FutureMove`].
 Simply put, the method accepts the game board, the AI decides the best move to